 Hello!
 I'm Cristian Sîrbu.

-I'm a network architect and a consultant, currently based in the beautiful city of Dublin.
+I'm a network architect, consultant and trainer, currently based in the beautiful city of Dublin.
 I do love traveling and solving problems, so if I there's something I could do for you, please get in touch.

 A bit of background